chainstacklabs/music-nft-minter-tutorial-repo/README.md

 * scripts/wallet.js - Script to generate a wallet address and key pair
 * scripts/balance.js - Script to check the balance of a wallet address
 * scripts/deploy.js - Script to deploy the NFT minter smart contract from the ABI & BIN files
-* scripts/upload.js - Script to upload relevant media files and JSON metadata to Chainstack IPFS
+* scripts/pin.js - Script to pin relevant media files and JSON metadata with Chainstack IPFS Storage
-* scripts/mint.js - Script to mint an NFT with the metadata from uploaded JSON metadata file
+* scripts/mint.js - Script to mint an NFT with the metadata from pinned JSON metadata file